 - 2.12.1.
 DSA currently has a CTR and several portions of CTA, all of which hold Class D classification.
 The existing airspace is depicted in the UK AIP at AD 2-EGCN-4-1 and are reproduced at Appendix B for ease of reference. - 2.12.2.
 There are no proposals to make changes to the dimensions or classification of the existing controlled airspace for the UPTON SIDs as the connectivity to the route network remains uninterrupted as is the case today.
-The Post Implementation Review (PIR) of the existing DSA Class D airspace which was completed in June 2017 confirmed the justification and configuration of this airspace. - 2.12.3.
-DSA proposes an additional Class D CTA portion of airspace to the east of DSA to fully contain the new ROGAG SIDs (described as CTA-X in the Stakeholder Consultation Document) together with a small amendment (lowering) of a portion of the airways designated L60 and L603 to further support the airspace containment of the ROGAG SIDs.
-The combination of these two proposals will ensure a CAS linkage from DSA to ROGAG and will provide a safe, efficient and managed airspace environment.
-It will facilitate the effective integration of the increasing numbers of DSA CAT operations to/from the east with the diverse activities of various other airspace users. - 2.12.4.
-It is noted that CAA Policy1 allows for SIDs to be designed in a manner that does not provide full CAS containment provided that a suitable safety case is made.
-However, there are numerous General Aviation (GA) airfields in proximity to DSA generating a high density of diverse airspace operations.
+The Post Implementation Review (PIR) of the existing DSA Class D airspace, completed in June 2017, confirmed the justification and configuration of this airspace. - 2.12.3.
+It is noted that CAA Policy2 allows for SIDs to be designed in a manner that does not provide CAS containment provided that a suitable safety case is made.
+However, there are numerous General Aviation (GA) airfields in proximity to DSA generating a diverse array of airspace operations, much of which is not conspicuous by means of a transponder.
 Therefore, DSA considers that the protection of CAS must be afforded to Commercial Air Transport (CAT) traffic flying under IFR, particularly in the critical stages of flight and to enable the effective integration of the diverse airspace activities.
-DSA does not consider that an acceptable Safety Case could be established which would support the operation of SID procedures outside controlled airspace. - 2.12.5.
+DSA does not consider that an acceptable safety case could be established which would support the operation of SID procedures outside CAS. - 2.12.4.
 It is important to note that the original introduction of Class D airspace improved safety not just for the CAT operators but also for all aircraft operating within it as a 'known traffic environment' prevails.
-Since its introduction, the number of AIRPROX reports between CAT operating from DSA and VFR aircraft in the immediate vicinity of the Airport has substantially reduced.
+Since its introduction, the number of AIRPROX reports between CAT operating from DSA and VFR aircraft in the immediate vicinity of the Airport has substantially reduced. - 2.12.5.
+In the original ACP submission, DSA proposed that an additional volume of airspace to the south-east of DSA (described as CTA-X in the Stakeholder Consultation Document and CTA-13 in the Supplementary Consultation material) be established to fully contain the new ROGAG SIDs together with a minor amendment to a portion of the airways designated L60 and L603 (a lowering of a portion of them) to further support the airspace containment of the ROGAG SIDs. - 2.12.6.
+Owing to the perception that there was a relatively small number of Commercial Air Transport (CAT) aircraft utilising the ROGAG procedures currently, the CAA and various aviation stakeholders deemed that the original proposal for an additional volume of CAS, in the form of a Class D CTA (intended to contain the ROGAG SIDs), was disproportionate.
+DSA remains of the view that Class D is the most appropriate classification of airspace and remains unconvinced that the request is disproportionate.
+Nevertheless, DSA recognises that compromise is required for this small volume of additional airspace to address the concerns expressed by some airspace users in the consultations.